 # cat -n /etc/ntp.conf 1 # Permit time synchronization our time resource but do not 2 # permit the source to query or modify the service on this system 3 restrict default kod nomodify notrap nopeer noquery 4 restrict -6 default kod nomodify notrap nopeer noquery 5 6 # Permit all access over the loopback interface.
 This could be 7 # tightened as well, but to do so would effect some of the 8 # administration functions 9 restrict 127.0.0.1 10 restrict -6 ::1

-Similar with -n parameter, -b parameter will give you numbers on the fly.
-The difference is -b parameter will only number non-blank lines.
+Similar with -n option, -b option will show line numbers in the file.
+The difference is that -b option will only number the non-blank lines.

--s option squeeze multiple blank lines in the file. ie not more than one blank line
+To suppress repeated empty output lines use -s option.
+This will squeeze multiple blank lines in the file. ie not more than one blank line will show up.

 # cat -T /etc/hosts # Do not remove the following line, or various programs # that require network functionality will fail.
 127.0.0.1 ^I^I localhost.localdomain localhost ::1 ^I^I localhost6.localdomain6 localhost6

--E parameter will display '$' at end of each line.
+Use -E parameter to display '$' at end of each line.
 Here’s the example :

 # cat -E /etc/hosts # Do not remove the following line, or various programs$ # that require network functionality will fail.$ 127.0.0.1 localhost.localdomain localhost$ ::1 localhost6.localdomain6 localhost6$